Mercedes-Benz GLS (X167): Recall

 In March 2024, Mercedes-Benz recalled over 116,000 GLE and GLS cars, built from 2019 to 2024, due to a loose 48-volt ground cable that may not have been tightened properly during assembly.
 The ground cable is located under the front passenger seat that could pose a potential safety risk when the cables become hot.

 2023 facelift

-The facelift for the GLS X167 was unveiled on 4 April 2023 for the 2024 model year.
+The first facelift for the GLS X167 was unveiled on 4 April 2023 for the 2024 model year.
 The changes includes a redesigned front fascia with a larger four-louvre grille, updated graphics for the LED taillights and new exterior colours.
-Inside, the MBUX infotainment system receives new display choices, improvised standard features, and new trim and upholstery options.
+Inside, the MBUX infotainment system receives new display choices, improved standard features and new trim and upholstery options.

+2026 facelift

+The second facelift for the GLS X167 was unveiled on 31 March 2026 for the 2027 model year.